-Lightweight materials keep weight in check.
-Still, this is a Rolls we’re talking about; it won’t exactly be a lightweight.
-To add context, the newest Phantom weighs over 5,600 pounds.
+Lightweight materials keep weight in check, but this is a Rolls we’re talking about; it isn’t exactly a lightweight at 5,864 pounds To add context, the newest Phantom weighs over 5,600 pounds.

 Bentley designed the Bentayga to go off the beaten path, a claim Digital Trends has verified on several occasions.
 Rolls-Royce predicts the Cullinan will simply be an all-terrain vehicle, not a full-on off-roader capable of following a Jeep Wrangler on the grueling Rubicon Trail.
 In spite of that, the BMW-owned carmaker boldly claims the soft-roader will be better than its Bentley-badged competitor in every way.

 “The Bentley SUV is clearly the No. 2; Rolls-Royce is the best in the world and will be when our model arrives.
 We will bring a great new car, and an authentic Rolls Royce into the market,” promised company CEO Torsten Müller-Ötvös shortly after the Bentayga made its official debut.
 That’s fighting talk, and we can’t wait to see the two ultra-posh off-roaders duke it out.

 The Rolls-Royce Cullinan will arrive in showrooms late this year or early next year with a price tag starting at $325,000.
 When it lands, it will compete in the same segment as the aforementioned Bentayga and the recently introduced Lamborghini Urus.
 It will later face competition from the Aston Martin Varekai, a model we expect to see before the end of next year.

 Updated on May 10: The Cullinan’s reveal brought along more details for the luxury SUV.

 - The best off-road vehicles for 2020

 - The best luxury cars for 2020

 - The most expensive cars in the world